usnistgov/5gdeploy/scenario/20230817/README.md

 ## SONiC Switch QoS Setting

-This scenario supports downlink and uplink QoS enforcement when the N3 network is on a [SONiC](https://github.com/sonic-net/SONiC) Ethernet switch.
+This scenario supports QoS enforcement when the N3 network is on a [SONiC](https://github.com/sonic-net/SONiC) Ethernet switch, for both downlink and uplink directions.

 ![SONiC switch wiring](sonic.svg)